 Island Peak Was Super

-I want to thank the team at My Everest Trip for managing this trek in a very professional way.
-This is one of the most exciting treks I have ever done and I appreciate the way the company and the staff offered me good service and high quality in every aspect.
+I want to thank the team at My Everest Trip for managing this trek professionally.
+This was one of the most exciting treks I have ever done, and I appreciate how the company and the staff offered me good service and high quality in every aspect.

-All the members of the team are highly qualified and skilled and in addition to this, they are polite and warm-hearted people always doing a good job to keep you happy and comfortable.
+All the team members are highly qualified and skilled; they are also polite and warm-hearted people who always do an excellent job keeping you happy and comfortable.

 A special greeting to my guide Ram for making this trek memorable.
 I would love to join him on another adventure someday.

-Based on my good experience I would love to recommend My Everest Trip for trekking in Nepal.
+Based on my excellent experience, I would love to recommend My Everest Trip for trekking in Nepal.